kanchukaitis/vsm/README.md

 where `T` is the daily temperature (in ), `P` is the daily precipitation (in ), `phi` is the latitude of the tree-ring site or the latitude of the source of the daily meteorological data, `syear` is the starting year of the simulation (the first year of the daily meteorological data), `eyear` is the last year of the simulation, and `parameters` is the name of the structure containing the parameters. `varargin` allows addition variables to be passed to the model without affecting the standard, required set (the first 6 input variables). `output` is a structure containing the annual, daily, and cell-specific outputs from the simulation.

 `vsm` expects an input structure `parameters` that contains the tunable parameters that determine model behavior.
+Several example parameter sets are included in this distribution (`generic_parameters`,`e06_parameters`, and `a06_parameters)

 ## Missing Input Data